Last Updated on 13 September 2024 by Cycloscope

 Storage capacity has been expanded to 32GB, accommodating a larger number of routes, maps, and workouts.
 The inclusion of a compass and gyroscope sensors offers potential benefits, though Wahoo has yet to fully implement their capabilities.
 The device introduces Summit Segments, aiding in pacing climbs, along with pre-loaded routes, Systm Outdoor Workouts for training, and Public Route Sharing.

 Wahoo excels in user-friendliness.
 The screen remains easily readable on the go, and the map design ensures straightforward navigation.
-The accompanying app functions seamlessly, ensuring consistent synchronization between device and app.
+The accompanying app functions seamlessly, ensuring consistent synchronization between the device and the app.

 While the claimed 17-hour battery life falls short compared to some competitors, the Roam v2 retains Wahoo’s convenient phone integration for simple setup and customization, global map downloads, and the quick-zoom function for adjusting displayed data fields.